-While engaged on a doorphone call, an extension user can unlock the door to let the visitor in. ( $\rightarrow$ 1.4.10 Door Open)
+While engaged on a doorphone call, an extension user can unlock the door to let the visitor in. (\rightarrow 1.4.10 Door Open)

-- A doorphone number can be referenced for each doorphone port. - KX-TDA50 only
+A doorphone number can be referenced for each doorphone port.

 Doorphones 1 and 2 (or 3 and 4) cannot make a call simultaneously.
 If a visitor presses the doorphone button while the other doorphone is engaged in a call, he will hear no tone.